GSA/digitalgov.gov/content/posts/2019/02/2019-02-26-why-our-country-needs-more-civic-tech-leaders.md

 date: 2019-02-26 09:00:00 -0500
 title: 'Why Our Country Needs More Civic Tech Leaders'
 summary: 'Government is a great place to work for technologists, data scientists, designers and entrepreneurs who want to serve and solve problems for the American people.'
-deck: 'Why government is a great place to work for technologists, data scientists, designers and entrepreneurs who want to serve and solve problems for the American people.'
+deck: 'Why government is a great place to work for technologists, data scientists, designers, and entrepreneurs who want to serve and solve problems for the American people.'
 authors:
   - clarice-chan
   - justin-koufopoulos